wurstscript/WurstScript/manual.md

 Or visit the [IRC channel we usually hang out](http://webchat.quakenet.org/?channels=inwc.de-maps).

+> Note that this manual is not a beginner's tutorial and expects the reader to have prior knowledge in programming.

 # Syntax

-The WurstScript Syntax uses indention to define Blocks, instead of using curly brackets (as in Java) or keywords like 'endif' (as in Jass).
-Indentation must use tabs or 4 spaces, but not mix both styles in the same file.
+The WurstScript Syntax uses indention to define Blocks, instead of using curly brackets (like Java) or keywords like 'endif' (like Jass).
+You can use either spaces or tabs for indentation, but mixing both will throw a warning.
 In the following we use the word "tab" to refer to the tab character or to 4 space characters.